 Likewise, you also need a demat account for trading in commodities.
 Demat account functions like a bank account except that in this case, your holdings are the commodity futures or options position in the market.

-Factors to consider when choosing between Equity market and Commodity market
+Factors to consider when choosing between Equity and Commodity market

 - Many factors impact both the equity and commodity markets.
 For example, interest rates, change in interest rates impacts rate-sensitive stocks along with the whole stock market.
 Commodity prices are also affected by interest rates, which fairly changes the holding cost of the inventory.